layerai-archive/examples-dbt/cloth_detector/README.md

 pip install -r yolov5/requirements.txt
 ```

-Add a new bigquery profile to your [DBT profile](https://docs.getdbt.com/dbt-cli/configure-your-profile/).
+Add a new bigquery profile to your [dbt profile](https://docs.getdbt.com/dbt-cli/configure-your-profile/).
 Name it as `layer-profile`, and don't forget to set `type: layer_bigquery` for Layer to work.
 Here is a sample profile:

 ```yaml